Written by Ellis Kmetzsch

-At the conclusion of its second year, Mercy’s Volunteer Time Off (VTO) program continues to have a positive impact on local communities.
-More than 2,171 co-workers donated a total of 12,790 work hours across a four-state area, including Arkansas, while participating in this program.
+At the conclusion of its second year, Mercy’s Volunteer Time Off (VTO) program continues to positively impact and support local communities.
+Over 2,171 co-workers donated a total of 12,790 work hours across a four-state area while participating in this program.
 By the end of 2023, Mercy estimates 2,300 co-workers will have served more than 13,500 hours.

 Mercy’s VTO program began in January 2022 and allows co-workers time to volunteer during work hours at local nonprofits or community events and still get paid their normal salary.

 “It’s wonderful to see how our co-workers value their VTO hours,” said Ayanna Pierce, Mercy vice president of benefits and talent relations.
 “Mercy is full of diverse individuals who are dedicated to their work and community, which is the true spirit of Mercy.
 We know it can be challenging to find time to do traditional volunteer service and we’re excited to support our co-workers by providing them this additional benefit.”

 One nursing team in Northwest Arkansas recently spent several of their VTO hours volunteering at Cobblestone Farms, a local nonprofit with a goal to alleviate hunger through sustainable farming.
 The Mercy volunteers spent several hours cleaning out greenhouses to prepare them for next season’s planting and assisting with other tasks.